-Choosing the metal for an engagement ring involves a little research into your girlfriend’s jewellery collection.
-Does she wear mainly gold jewellery or silver jewellery?
+Choosing the metal for an engagement ring involves a little research into your girlfriend’s jewelry collection.
+Does she wear mainly gold jewelry or silver jewelry?
 Most women have a strong preference for one or the other, usually depending on their skin tone, so once you know which one she wears you can start from there.

-If your girlfriend wears mainly gold jewellery, your best option is an 18k yellow gold ring.
-However if she prefers silver jewellery you have a choice between platinum and white gold.
+If your girlfriend wears mainly gold jewelry, your best option is an 18k yellow gold ring.
+However if she prefers silver jewelry you have a choice between platinum and white gold.
 Here is a quick comparison of platinum and white gold.

 Choosing the right setting for an engagement ring is a matter of personal style.
 The most popular setting is a six prong solitaire setting, but there are plenty of others you could choose from.
 Here are three common engagement ring settings:

 This is the most common setting for an engagement ring and is used in the popular solitaire ring.
 With a prong or claw setting the diamond is raised up from the metal band and is held in place by a number of metal prongs or claws.
 This type of setting allows light under the diamond adding to its sparkle.
 A four prong setting, as shown in this illustration, is popular as it shows off more of the diamond, whereas a six prong setting is slightly more secure.

 The prong or claw setting can be used for a solitaire ring with a single diamond, or with multiple diamonds.
 A three stone ring is often used as an engagement ring with a large central diamond and a smaller diamond on each side, or a different central gemstone flanked by diamonds.
 The three diamonds of this type of ring symbolize the past the present and the future.